JudStewart/aurinn-train-content-generator/README.md

 # Aurinn Train Content Generator

 A custom forked version of Fantasy Content Generator being used specificly for Aurinn Train, a D&D 5e custom campaign format.

+Planned Features:

+- Random flaws, ideals, and bonds based on background and alignment
+- Races from Monsters of the Multiverse
+- Random height and weight based on race
+- Random hair and eye color based on race

 Below is the (mostly unchanged) readme for the original project:

 [![npm](https://img.shields.io/npm/v/fantasy-content-generator.svg?style=flat-square)](https://www.npmjs.com/package/fantasy-content-generator)